aboavobr/ABOAVOBR/RaspberryPi/README.md

     http://<IP-of-Raspberry/>:1337/api/debug

 You can choose whatever port you like, but it has to be mapped to 5000 to match with the configuration of the REST API.
-You also have to specify a device as the container can not access the devices otherwise except when run in privileged mode.
+You also have to specify a device (the Arduino USB connection device) as the container can not access the devices otherwise except when run in privileged mode.
-**Your device might be different than the example specified here.
-Use the tty command to check your device.**
+**Your device might be different than the example specified here.**

 Last but not least in case you want to do some debugging on the device youc an also run it in foreground mode to observe the logs: